mlrun/mlrun/docs/howto/remote.md

 # copy env from file into a function spec
 function.set_envs(file_path=env_file)
 ```

+## Load the configuration and credential environmental variables from the command line

 1. Create an env file similar to the example, with lines in the form KEY=VALUE, and comment lines starting with "#".
 2. Use `--env-file <env file path>` in mlrun run/build/deploy/project CLI commands to load the config and credential env vars from file.